International Ultramarine Corps: Goraiko

-Goraiko is a large, superhumanly strong, superhumanly dense Japanese superhero apparently made out of the psychic energy of a young Japanese girl who resides in some sort of sensory deprivation casket.
+Goraiko is a large, superhumanly strong, superhumanly dense Japanese superhero apparently made out of the psychic energy of a young Japanese girl who resides in a sensory deprivation casket.
 Goraiko speaks only in haiku and mathematical equations.
 The girl has a little doll in the casket that appears to be the inspiration for Goraiko's shape, but it is unknown if it is necessary for the manifestation of the being.
 Goraiko is a founding member of the Japanese equivalent of the JLA, a team called Big Science Action.

 Jack O'Lantern

 Jack O'Lantern is Liam McHugh, an Irish patriot who derives some measure of mystical ability from an enchanted jack o'lantern.
 He is also extraordinarily agile and, although the Knight makes fun of his slim build, stronger than he looks.

 Vixen

 Vixen is Mari Jiwe McCabe, an African supermodel and veteran heroine who has been part of many teams, including the Justice League and the Suicide Squad.
 She later left the Corps and rejoined the JLA.